Mohammed-Mufeed-K-K/Sudoku-Solver/README.md

 # Sudoku-Solver
-Sudoku Solver which takes input from user and solve the problem using backtracking
+Sudoku Solver C++ code which takes input from user and solve the problem using backtracking